-A score of at least 60 points is required for a final grade of E. For this assessment, the student should demonstrate: the ability to work through assignments and with the help of the instructor, basic/minimal
+A score of at least 60 points is required for a final grade of E. For this assessment, the student should demonstrate: the ability to prepare continuous assignments and with the help of the instructor, basic/minimal professional knowledge, basic/minimal orientation in the subject matter, basic communication skills, completion of the assigned tasks.

 The aim of the course Educational Counselling is to provide students with an initial framework of knowledge in the field of the educational counselling system.
 Upon successful completion of the course, students will be able to navigate the school counseling system.
 They understand the place and role of the guidance counselor in the guidance system and master the prerequisites for the position of guidance counselor.
 Know the differences in the responsibilities of the class teacher, guidance counsellor or school counsellor in providing guidance on educational issues.
 They know the methods of educational counselling.
 They know strategies for the prevention of problem behaviour and understand their importance.
 They are able to apply the acquired knowledge in solving specific problem situations in educational practice.
 They are oriented in school career guidance.
-They are able to describe and interpret the importance of school cooperation with educational guidance and prevention institutions, social and legal protection bodies and others.
+They can describe and interpret the importance of school cooperation with educational guidance and prevention institutions, social and legal protection bodies and others.